Hitesh19-ops/Weather-Application/README.md

 # 🌦️ Weather App

-A simple weather forecasting web application built with **React.js** that shows real-time weather updates of any city using the **OpenWeatherMap API**.
+A weather forecasting web application built with **React.js** that shows real-time weather updates of any city using the **OpenWeatherMap API**.

 ---